official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 322

-The Report of the Iraq Inquiry692.
-Sir David wrote that he had told Mr Straw there were “signs of mounting impatience in the White House with the whole UN process”.
+692. Sir David wrote that he had told Mr Straw there were “signs of mounting impatience in the White House with the whole UN process”.
 He added:

 “Apparent evidence, too, that this is pushing the White House to consider putting